kidza/urlshort/README.md

 Application url is: ```localhost:8080```

 API POST endpoint `api/urls` is used for creation of short URL.
-Param `longUrl` represents the url that needs to be short.
+Param `longUrl` represents the original url, service will create shortened url for it.
-In response there is a param `shortCode`, which can be used for redirection like this:
+In API response there is a param `shortCode`, which can be used for creation of shortened URL like this:
 `http://localhost:8080/{shortcode}`

 API GET endpoint `api/counter` represents a counter of the shortened URL redirections.

 #### Redirection flow
 URL redirection should happen in a real-time with minimal latency, that is the main reason for using in-memory cache for finding `shortcode -> longUrl` relation.
-And also for using message system for counting redirections (async calls).
+And also the reason for using message system (async) for counting URL redirections.

 ## Testing